GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 For large deployments, server implementations will often need to operate on separate devices from the ones generating the multicast channel packets, and will need to be designed accordingly.

-As several MC_ACKs can be bundled for efficiency purposes, servers SHOULD make sure that packets are stored and able to be retransmitted for a reasonable time.
+As several MC_ACKs can be bundled for efficiency purposes, servers SHOULD make sure that information contained in packets is stored and able to be retransmitted for a reasonable time.
 This SHOULD be at least the max_ack_delay of a channel plus half the RTT between client and server.

 ## Address Collisions {#address-collisions}